Bushell-lab/Ribo-seq/Installation/README.md

 #### RSEM [manual](https://deweylab.github.io/RSEM/README.html)
 RSEM also requires either bowtie, bowtie2 or STAR to align the reads.
 We use [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml).

+Installing RSEM with conda will also install samtools, however you need to force it to install version 1.9 to avoid getting an error while loading shared libraries: libcrypto.so.1.0.0

 There was an issue when installing bowtie2 with conda that required downgrading the tbb package [see here](https://www.biostars.org/p/494922/)

 ```console
 conda create --name RNAseq
 conda activate RNAseq